marktoadvine/dialogue-squid/README.md

 Self-hosted, so there's no CDN request.
 Prefer a different face?
 Skip the install and set `--clem-font` instead.
-Note that Slackey ships a single weight, so hierarchy inside the panel comes from size and colour rather than bold-vs-regular — worth knowing if you restyle it.
+Note that Slackey ships a single weight, so hierarchy inside the panel comes from size and colour rather than bold-vs-regular; good to know if you restyle.

 ---